ddloads/StoryStreamer/README.md

-# Streamify
+# StoryStreamer

-Streamify is a web application that allows users to stream and manage audio content such as audiobooks and podcasts.
+StoryStreamer is a web application that allows users to stream and manage audio content such as audiobooks and podcasts.
 The application features search and filter functionality, detailed views for each audio content, streaming capabilities, and playback progress tracking.

 ## Features